complexphoton/MESTI.m/mumps/README.md

 2. [macOS](./macOS)
 3. [Windows](./windows)

 If memory usage is important for you, you can optionally install the [METIS](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview) (version 5.1.0) program for graph partitioning (not to be confused with MESTI).
 Download it (you can just download archive/metis-5.1.0.tar.gz), decompress it, and set it to double precision (use <code>#define REALTYPEWIDTH 64</code> in <code>include/metis.h</code>).
 Compile it with <code>make config; make</code>.
 If you have write access to <code>/usr/local</code>, you can install METIS to there with <code>sudo make install</code>; otherwise you can move the METIS folder to where you want and specify its path when compiling MUMPS.
 Later, if you set <code>opts.use_METIS = true</code> in <code>mesti()</code> or <code>mesti2s()</code>, MUMPS will use METIS instead of the default AMD method for matrix ordering.
-From our experience, in 2D, AMD is usually faster when using the APF method, but METIS can sometimes reduce memory usage.
+From our experience, in 2D, AMD is usually faster when using the APF method (because its analysis stage is faster), but METIS can sometimes reduce memory usage.
 Which one is better depends on the problem.
+In 3D, the factorization time generally dominates over the analysis time, and the METIS ordering is much better (both in memmory usage and in factorization time) than AMD.

 ## Compile MUMPS
 Suppose you downloaded the 5.6.0 version of MUMPS to your ~/Downloads/ folder.
 Then, go to the folder where you want to compile MUMPS, and enter